 Care Tips

-- To divide a perennial, use a shovel to dig up the entire plant.
-Use your shovel or a garden knife to split the plant into two or more new plants.
+- When dividing perennials, use a shovel to dig up the entire plant.
+Use your shovel or a garden knife and split the plant into two or more new plants.
 Divide perennials in late winter before they bloom, or in fall before they go dormant.

 - With annuals, you’re more likely to water frequently and apply fertilizer to support growth.
 Annuals may also need more organic pest control products to thrive.
-The good news is that by selecting annuals that fit your yard's light, soil and moisture conditions, you may cut down on maintenance.
+The good news is that by selecting annuals that fit your yard's light, soil and moisture conditions, you'll likely cut down on maintenance.

 With careful planning, you can mix annuals and perennials with beautiful results.
 Use the natural light patterns in your yard to choose plants, and keep your growing zone in mind as you compare options.
 Ready to get the outdoor plants for every bed and container in your garden?
 Use The Home Depot Mobile App to locate products and check inventory.
 We’ll take you to the exact aisle and bay.